johnflanagan827/intelliblog/README.md

 Replace `your_openai_key` with the OpenAI key you just generated.

-By following these steps, you now possess an OpenAI API key, unlocking the potential to infuse your blog posts with engaging and AI-generated content.
+Now you will be able to successfully infuse your blog posts with engaging and AI-generated content.

 ## Stability AI

-To enhance your blog posts with AI-generated images using [Stability AI](https://stability.ai/), you'll need to obtain an API key.
+To enhance your blog posts with AI-generated images using [Stability AI](https://stability.ai/), you will need to obtain an API key.
 This key will grant your application access to Stability AI's image generation capabilities, enabling you to create captivating and visually appealing images for your blog content.

 **1. Sign Up for a Stability AI Account:** If you do not have an account, visit the [Stability AI](https://stability.ai/) website and sign up for an account.
 As part of the account creation process, Stability AI will assign a default API key to your account.